 - Commissar Ciaphas Cain (HERO OF THE IMPERIUM!) references another possible definition in The Traitor's Hand, noting that a transport dropping Guardsmen into a combat zone is also referred to as "coming in hot".
 Naturally, the Elysians probably do that a lot.

-- The Trope Namer is Battlestar Galactica.
-Since both series were about an Aircraft Carrier in Space, the pilot movie or Mini Series for each series had one of these.
+- The Trope Namer is Battlestar Galactica (1978).
+Since both series are about an Aircraft Carrier in Space, the pilot movie or Miniseries for each series has one of these.

 - In the original series, Starbuck's Viper is damaged in the first big battle, and he has to do a controlled crash landing.